-Each section must be clearly numbered and designated with written instructions and/or flagging tape, and have clearly marked start and finish locations.
+Each section must be clearly numbered and have clearly marked start and finish locations.
 Be especially careful to clearly define the finish so it is clear when a rider has cleaned a section.

-Section instructions should include the section number and a description of the section.
 Assigning difficulty ratings to sections is not required.
 However, it is recommended that difficulty ratings be assigned to sections and listed on the rider scorecards, because it allows riders to quickly determine which obstacles they wish to attempt.
-See Section 10.16 for guidelines on assigning difficulty ratings.

-Section instructions should include the following information:
+If the restriction system described in section 5.5 is used, difficulty ratings on obstacle and scorecards are a must.
+For international competitions it is recommended to add section instructions to each line.
+Those should include the following information:

-- Start: Description of the start location

-- Section: Description of the section and section boundaries

-- Finish: Description of the finish location

-- Sketch of the section (optional)
+- 1. Start: Description of the start location - 2.
+Section: Description of the section and section boundaries - 3.
+Finish: Description of the finish location - 4.
+Sketch of the section (optional)

-Using sketches is strongly recommended for international events where all riders do not speak the same language.
+Using sketches is strongly recommended cause all riders do not speak the same language.
 In some cases it can replace written instructions.